thidantas/won-games/README.md

 ## Won games

 Won is a project built with Next.js, leveraging advanced React development techniques.
-It aims to simulate a real-world e-commerce platform for digital game distribution.
+It aims to simulate a real-world e-commerce platform for digital games distribution.

 ## What is inside?